-Rituxan combined with cyclophosphamide, doxorubicin, vincristine, and prednisone (R-CHOP) or wtih cyclophosphamide, vincristine, and prednisone (R-CVP) are two of the more widely used initial treatment regimens for MCL however clinical trial results published 2/2019 have demonstrated that Treanda (Bendamustine) combined with Rituxan (BR) is Superior to R-CHOP or R-CVP.
+Rituxan combined with cyclophosphamide, doxorubicin, vincristine, and prednisone (R-CHOP) or with cyclophosphamide, vincristine, and prednisone (R-CVP) are two of the more widely used initial treatment regimens for MCL however clinical trial results have demonstrated that Treanda (bendamustine) or Imbruvica (ibrutinib) combined with Rituxan (BR) are also effective treatment options compared to R-CHOP or R-CVP.

 Follow-up results from a 5-year study showed that BR has better long-term disease control than R-CHOP or R-CVP in patients with MCL.
 Overall survival without cancer progression at 5 years from treatment was 65.5% for BR and 55.8% for R-CHOP/R-CVP.
 There were no significant differences observed in OS between the study arms.(5)